SteveGilham/altcode.test/README.md

 ## Building

-Windows build only for Framework support; the .net core part of the artifacts are platform independent
+Uses the nuget package for platform-independent build of the Framework support; the .net core part of the artifacts are already platform independent

 ### Tooling

-It is assumed that .net core 3.0.100 is available  (`dotnet`) -- try https://www.microsoft.com/net/download
+It is assumed that .net core 3.1.300 is available  (`dotnet`) -- try https://www.microsoft.com/net/download

 ### Bootstrapping